-2021/22 Year-end Checklist for Business
+2022/23 Year-end Checklist for Business

 Many business clients like to review their tax position before the end of the income year and evaluate any strategies that may be available to legitimately reduce their tax.
-Traditionally, year-end tax planning for profitable small businesses is based around accelerating deductions and deferring income.
+Traditionally, yearend tax planning for profitable small businesses is based around accelerating deductions and deferring income.

 Small Business Entities ('SBEs') - i.e., those with an aggregated turnover of less than \$10 million - often have greater tax planning opportunities compared to other businesses, due to certain concessions generally only applying to them.
 SBEs usually also have the flexibility to pick concessions that suit their circumstances.
-However, for 2021/22, many of the SBE concessions are now also available to medium-sized businesses ('MSBs'), i.e., businesses with an aggregated turnover of less than \$50 million.
+For 2023/23, many of the SBE concessions are also available to medium-sized businesses ('MSBs'), i.e., businesses with an aggregated turnover of less than \$50 million.